jpgsantos/Subcellular_workflow/Docs/Scripts.rst

+.. _scripts:

 Scripts
 =======

-In this workflow we use three matlab scripts:
+In this workflow we use three MATLAB scripts:

 - Run_main - Runs the analysis predetermined in the settings file
 - Reproduce_analysis - Re-runs the analysis saved in a results file
 - Reproduce_analysis_plots - Re-runs the plots of an analysis saved in a results file

-We have provided an example diagnostics run and an example Global Sensitivity analysis run, the results of which can be found on the following folders:
+We have provided an example diagnostics run and an example global sensitivity analysis run, the results of which can be found on the following folders:

 - Diagnostics - Matlab/Model/D1_LTP_time_window/Results/Analysis_diagnostics_example
 - Global Sensitivity analysis - Matlab/Model/D1_LTP_time_window/Results/Analysis_GSA_example

-To run these scripts Matlab should be open with the folder called Matlab as the main folder
+To run these scripts MATLAB should be opened with the folder called MATLAB as the main folder

 Run_main
 --------